 Benefits of CAD Drafting

 Working with CAD software benefits professional landscape designers.
-Please use the link below to download a paper that we have written that sets out the benefits of using CAD software in the hands of a landscape designer.
+Please use the link below to download a paper we have written that sets out the benefits of using CAD software in the hands of a landscape designer.
 Landscape Design and CAD Image files This movie introduces the world of computer-aided landscape drafting and compares the process to hand drafting.
-To sum up when using CAD to produce your designs rather than hand drafting:
+To sum up, when using CAD to produce your designs rather than hand drafting:

 • You work full size when designing.
 Concern about scale comes later.